Climate Wire - September 2014

-If your organization still needs meeting credits to achieve your 2013 declared level, check out the ClimateWise Event Calendar for meeting opportunities.
+If your organization still needs meeting credits to achieve your 2014 declared level, attend the Northern Colorado Business Innovation Fair and RECEIVE 2 MEETING CREDITS or check out the ClimateWise Event Calendar for additional meeting opportunities.

 - Declared Bronze and Silver need at least 2 meetings per year

 - Declared Gold and Platinum need at least 3 meetings per year

 Join Fort Collins Utilities for a tour of Colorado State University's (CSU) LEED Platinum Powerhouse Energy Campus.
 The new 66,000 square-foot, state-of-the-art addition is home to the CSU Engines and Energy Institute and includes:

 - active daylighting

 - thermal mass and hydronic heating and cooling

 - solar, wind and combined heat and power generation

 Explore these leading-edge technologies, while learning more about Fort Collins Utilities' cost-saving incentives and additional educational programs.